Time management

 Holidays

-Once you’ve established your priorities for the year, you can work on weekly planning.
-Use a weekly planner to:
+Once you’ve established your priorities for the semester, you can work on weekly planning.

 -